avjaarsveld/avjaarsveld.github.io/_posts/2015-01-31-Quest-for-the-best-Ruby-on-Rails-development-editor.md

 To change shortcut keys, use the `Keyboard Shortcuts` tool in the `Help` menu, or edit `key_bindings.yaml` which you can do in `Preferences` (`F2`).

+> **Note**

+> `Ctrl X` (cut) will delete a line if nothing is selected.
+The kill (delete) shortut is useful when
+> deleting multiple lines (select text across multiple lines and execulte this command).

+### Word Wrap, Margin, etc

 The next thing I did was to set the `Margin Column` character count and to turn on `Show Margin` and `Word Wrap`.
-I'm liking how redcar handles margins and auto-complete.
+I'm liking how redcar handles margins and auto-complete, but after trying out `Word Wrap` I find that more often than not I do not use it.
+Luckily Redcar remembers this setting for each project/directory you open, so you can set this up per project (e.g. based on the type of project).

+### Edit multiple lines simultaniously

-Finally I played around with auto-complete and suggestions in a ruby file, and tried out block-selection to comment out multiple lines, or to edit multiple lines in other ways.
+I played around with auto-complete and suggestions in a ruby file, and tried out block-selection to comment out multiple lines, or to edit multiple lines in other ways.
 To do this, use `Ctrl+B` to toggle `block selection`, select the lines you want to edit and type away.